hyperifyio/goagent/README.md

 ### Why you usually don’t need to change knobs
 - The default `-temp 1.0` is standardized for broad provider/model parity and GPT‑5 compatibility.
 - The one‑knob rule applies: if you set `-top-p`, the agent omits `temperature`; otherwise it sends `temperature` (default 1.0) and leaves `top_p` unset.
 - The one‑knob rule applies for both stages: if you set `-top-p` (or `-prep-top-p`), the agent omits `temperature` for that stage; otherwise it sends `temperature` (default 1.0) when supported.
-Pre-stage profiles are available via `-prep-profile`, e.g. `deterministic` sets temperature to 0.1 when supported.
+Pre‑stage profiles are available via `-prep-profile`, e.g. `deterministic` sets temperature to 0.1 when supported.
 - See the policy for details and rationale: [ADR‑0004: Default LLM policy](docs/adr/0004-default-llm-policy.md).

 ### Capabilities